omar-binary/deriv-market-datahub/README.md

 - Once done run `terraform destroy` to delete the resources.
 - Make sure to delete any remaining disks, as they are not automatically deleted by Terraform. [here](https://console.cloud.google.com/compute/disks)
-- Make sure to delete Bucket created by Terraform. [here](https://console.cloud.google.com/storage/browser)
+- Make sure to delete the Bucket created by Terraform. [here](https://console.cloud.google.com/storage/browser)